 Lookout, another sciency bit coming up!

 Vinegar is an acid, and castile soap is a base.
-When you mix them, the great grease-cutting ability of the soap and the vinegar’s disinfectant quality are canceled out by each other.
+So when you mix them, the great grease-cutting ability of the soap and the vinegar’s disinfectant quality are canceled out by each other.

 Moreover, the vinegar “unsaponified” the soap, which means it is reduced back to its original oil composition.

 What you have in your bottle and have unconsciously created is an oily curdled mess.
-This mixture then clogs the spray or cloth you are using and leaves a deep claggy coating over whatever you were attempting to clean.
+This mixture then clogs the spray or cloth you are using and leaves a deep claggy coating over whatever you attempt to clean.

 Is There A Better Way?